nicktodd/nodejs-course/readme_js_ts.md

-# TypeScript and Modern JavaScript Course
+# TypeScript and JavaScript Introduction

 This comprehensive course covers JavaScript fundamentals, TypeScript development, and modern programming concepts.
 Each chapter includes demonstrations, hands-on labs, and solutions.